kd3-80201/OIBGRIP/README.md

 ##This project is done in the code editer name as Intellij Idea IDE
 you can download code editor on the web {Download Community edition Intellij idea}

-#To ineract java code with SQL there's a JAR file that you have to add into Intellij Idea
+#To interact java code with SQL there's a JAR file that you have to add into Intellij Idea
 *how to add JAR file
 1. Open Intellij
 2. Click on file